moh469/Strategic-Solver/README.md

 ## 🎯 Overview

-Strategic Solver is a cutting-edge decentralized trading platform that revolutionizes DeFi through **intent-based trading**.
+Strategic Solver is a cutting-edge decentralized cross chain solver that revolutionizes DeFi through **intent-based trading**.
 Users express their trading intentions, and our sophisticated multi-stage optimization engine finds the best execution path through **Coincidence of Wants (CoW) matching**, **CFMM/AMM pool routing**, and **AI-enhanced parameter optimization**.
 The system addresses these real problems and solutions published in Proceedings of the 2024 IEEE International Conference on Blockchain (Blockchain):  ****"From CoWs to Multi-Chain AMMs: A Strategic Optimization Model for Enhancing Solvers”****

 ### ✨ Key Features